GLOBAL MARKETS-Stocks rally as Biden surge offsets coronavirus fears

 Coronavirus hits financial marketshttps://tmsnrt.rs/2TI8YnE

-(Additional reporting by Tom Wilson and Marc Jones in London, Scott Murdoch in Hong Kong and Tom Westbrook in Singapore; Editing by Bernadette Baum and Sonya Hepinstall)
+(Additional reporting by Tom Wilson and Marc Jones in London, Scott Murdoch in Hong Kong and Tom Westbrook in Singapore; Editing by Bernadette Baum, Sonya Hepinstall and Cynthia Osterman)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.